litecanvas/game-engine/README.md

 > **litecanvas** is a game engine to enjoy programming: there is no fancy interface, no visual helpers, no gui tools... just coding.

-You can [try our online playground](https://litecanvas.github.io) or install via NPM:
+You can [try our online playground](https://litecanvas.github.io) or start with our basic template:

 ```
+npx degit litecanvas/template my-game
+cd my-game
-npm install @litecanvas/litecanvas
+npm install
+npm start
 ```

 ### Features